golden-vcr/showtime/README.md

 When you run the `init` program, it will open a browser window and prompt you for access.
 The code in [`authflow.go`](./internal/eventsub/authflow.go) implements the client-side logic for this auth flow.

+## Updating state

+There is currently no API for performing administrative tasks: instead, you need to run an `admin` command that's implemented in [`cmd/admin/main.go`](./cmd/admin/main.go).

+To change the currently selected tape:

+- `go run cmd/admin/main.go set-tape <tape-id>`

+To clear the current tape:

+- `go run cmd/admin/main.go clear-tape`

+Running without arguments will print the currently selected tape.

 ## Running